kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/load-from.md

 1  Karissa   40
 2    Zhang   50
 ```
+Here `name` and `age` have string and integer types in the define Pandas Dataframe, and so the output table
+contains two columns with the same names and data types.

 :::note[Note]
 Pandas can use either a NumPy or Arrow backend - Kùzu can natively scan from either backend.